tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 Most Japanese people use a 12 keys type layout.
 This is how the keyboard looks like.
 You tap and pull toward the character you'd like to input.
-Once you get used to it, it's must faster than the QWERTY layout because typing words requires less total keystrokes.
+Once you get used to it, it's much faster than the QWERTY layout because typing words requires less total keystrokes.

 <p align="center"><img src="img/f-droid-mozc-keyboard.webp" alt="input methods" style="width: 400px;"></p>